Season two taste

 Storage & Helpful Hints

-Tightly sealed and refrigerated potato and roasted shallot soup will hold fresh for up to 4 days.
+Tightly sealed airtight container and refrigerated.
+Potato and roasted shallot soup will hold fresh for up to 4 days.
 The crisped prosciutto will hold tightly covered at room temperature for 2 days.
 The infused oil must be refrigerated and will keep for 2 weeks.
 The soup can also be frozen for up to one month.

 Either reheat on the stove over a medium low flame, or sealed in the microwave, until at least 160 degrees.
 We used an immersion blender to puree the soup right in the pot, but you may opt to use a regular blender, either because of preference or if you don't have the other type.
 Just make sure that you do so safely.
 A stick blender can make a big mess as well as cause burns if you don't make sure to keep the blade under the surface of the liquid.
 If the level in the pot is shallow, tilt it a bit to keep the blade submerged.
 In a stand blender, use the pulse mode on low to get the soup started moving to avoid it climbing up to the lid and leaking or exploding.
 Gradually increase the speed as safety allows.